Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

-In this section we present a solution for games with eventual maximal debit level objectives (\emph{i.e.} for minimal initial credit for eventual survival).
-We will solve the problem by a reduction to a coB\"uchi game.
+We obtain a solution for games with eventual maximal debit level objectives by a reduction to coB\"uchi games.
 We start with a lemma that is required for the reduction.

 \begin{lemma} For all game graphs with a weight function $w$, the following assertions hold: \begin{enumerate} \item The optimal value of the eventual maximal debit level objective is atmost the optimal value of the maximum debit level objective \emph{i.e.}, for all states $q$ we have $ \Opt(\LimMaxDL)(q) \leq \Opt(\maxDL)(q) $. \item The optimal value of the maximum debit level objective is $+\infty$ iff the optimal value of the eventual maximal debit level is $+\infty$. \end{enumerate} \end{lemma} \begin{proof} The first item follows from definition.
 The proof of the second item is as follows: if we have a sequence $\set{x_n}_{n \geq 0}$ of integers, then $\sup x_n =\infty$ iff $\lim\sup x_n=\infty$.
 Considering $\set{x_n}_{n \geq 0}$ to be the sequence $\set{\EL(\rho(n))}_{n \geq 0}$, we obtain the result for all plays.
 Hence the result follows. \end{proof}